Leeds Conservatoire: Alumni

-The conservatoire has exported a variety of notable alumni in different musical disciplines.
-This includes Jazz pianists David Newton, Nikki Iles, saxophonists Pete Wareham and Alan Barnes, trumpeters Chris Batchelor and Richard Iles, and guitarist Nick Webb.
-Badly Drawn Boy, Snake Davis, John Thirkell, Adrian Snell, Matthew Bourne, James Lynch of Touch and Go, Michael Spearman of Everything Everything, Geoff Downes of Yes and Asia, Chris Sharkey of Trio VD and Acoustic Ladyland, Ryan and Gary Jarman of The Cribs, James Yeoburn Mark Holub and Brett Domino are also associated with the conservatoire.
+The conservatoire has produced a variety of notable alumni in different musical disciplines.
+This includes classical pianist John Barstow, jazz pianists David Newton and Nikki Iles, saxophonists Pete Wareham and Alan Barnes, trumpeters Chris Batchelor and Richard Iles, horn player Alastair Hanson and guitarists Nick Webb and Giuliano Modarelli.
+Badly Drawn Boy, English Teacher.
+Snake Davis, John Thirkell, Adrian Snell, Matthew Bourne, James Lynch of Touch and Go, Michael Spearman of Everything Everything, Geoff Downes of Yes and Asia, Chris Sharkey of Trio VD and Acoustic Ladyland, Ryan and Gary Jarman of the Cribs, James Yeoburn Mark Holub and Brett Domino are also associated with the conservatoire.
 Dave Bainbridge, guitarist with Iona and later keyboards player for Strawbs, also studied there and won the BBC Radio 2 Best Jazz soloist award whilst at the conservatoire.
+Motorhead drummer Phil Taylor studied drumming at Leeds.

-Singer John Newman received a BTEC in Popular Music from the conservatoire in 2010.
+Singer John Newman studied for a BTEC in popular music from the conservatoire.

 We Are Domi, the group who represented the Czech Republic at the Eurovision Song Contest 2022, met and formed at the conservatoire.

 Staff

-Pianist Dame Fanny Waterman is former head of the Advanced Performance Course.
-Jazz musicians Neil Yates, Nikki Iles, Mornington Lockett, Dave O'Higgins and Omar Puente have previously taught at the conservatoire, as has the noted saxophone specialist, Richard Ingham.
+Pianist Fanny Waterman was the former head of the Advanced Performance Course.
+Jazz musicians Neil Yates, Nikki Iles, Mornington Lockett, Dave O'Higgins, Omar Puente, Louise Gibbs, Peter Churchill have previously taught at the conservatoire, as has the saxophone specialist Richard Ingham.
+Former John Dankworth trumpet soloist Dick Hawdon was head of Jazz Studies until his retirement in 1992.
 The Folk faculty includes many notable names including Jim Moray, Nancy Kerr, Bryony Griffith and Pete Flood of Bellowhead.

-Leeds Conservatoire also hosts masterclasses with visiting tutors, which in the past has included singer Barb Jungr, composers Sally Beamish and Gavin Bryars, baritone Sir Thomas Allen, soprano Deborah York, jazz saxophonist Andy Schofield and jazz guitarist Gilad Hekselman.